A categorical proof of the Carath\'eodory extension theorem: The extension formula

-To show that the transformation is a $\Sigma$-transformation suppose that $f\in \Sigma$.
-In this case the first inequality becomes an equality because $\sigma$ is a $\Sigma$-transformation and therefore $Gf\sigma_A=\Sigma_BFf$.
-From $(\iota2)$ it straightforward to check that is right adjoint and therefore final.
+To show that the colax transformation is a $\Sigma$-natural, suppose that $f\in \Sigma$.
+In this case the first inequality becomes an equality because $\sigma$ is a $\Sigma$-natural transformation and therefore $Gf\sigma_A=\sigma_BFf$.
+From $(\iota2)$ it is straightforward to check that is right adjoint and therefore final.
 It follows that the second inequality is an equality in this case. \end{proof}